 Talking about what we've read with others is a great way to make reading a bit more social and can help us feel more motivated to engage with it.
 Some fantastic community-based book groups around Scotland are already up and running and would love to see you!

 Open Book Reading, a charity that organises and runs over 1200 shared reading sessions (and creative writing workshops) each year, has links to libraries, community groups, multicultural groups, sheltered housing/care homes, prisons, island groups, and many more, all over Scotland.
-Their active groups are listed on the OpenBook website here(this will open in a new window).
+Their active groups are listed on the OpenBook website here.

-And of course there's the Big Scottish Book Club with BBC Scotland(this will open in a new window), where Damian Barr chats to authors and prompts readings in a cosy hour-long episode that you can watch on playback.
+And of course there's the Big Scottish Book Club with BBC Scotland, where Damian Barr chats to authors and prompts readings in a cosy hour-long episode that you can watch on playback.

 Read what you like; leave aside what you don't